10.4.1. Building Composition

 Inheritance And Composition

 Classes may participate in multiple relationships at the same time.
-The following examples demonstrate three classes connected by two relationships: inheritance and composition.
-The constructors for all three classes are chained together through initializer lists.
+The following examples demonstrate three classes connected by inheritance and composition.
+The program chains the constructor calls together through their initializer lists.
 When the program instantiates an object, it passes data to the constructor.
 The first constructor uses some data to initialize the first object and passes the rest to the next constructor in the chain.

 UML class diagram with three classes.
-Person and Student are related by inheritance and Person and Address by composition.
+The diagram relates Person and Student by inheritance and Person and Address by composition.

 Person